Jerry Lewis' mouth was working - his brain wasn't. Photo by Laura Deni

 credit Ball for her contributions to comedy without offering backstabbing asides.

-foster mom to several children She does her stand up act Feb 26 at Sunset Station,
+foster mom to several children.
+She does her stand up act February 26, 2000 at Sunset Station in

 For anybody who sets himself out - as Jerry Lewis does - of being so important and revered by

 so many, Lewis should have developed the aplomb necessary to handle an interview.